koranke/UIFramework/README.md

 ### Selenium
 PCOM framework using Selenium.

+### Selenium-magento
+Example with a complex E-commerce website.
+Uses the live "magento" demo website as the application under test.
+Hopefully this website will be available for a long time.
+This project also includes examples of how to work with API calls and demonstrates the use of scenario builders for creating test data.

 ### Playwright-swaglabs / Selenium-swaglabs
 Example PCOM classes and tests when hand-coding classes.
 Uses the live "swaglabs" demo website as the application under test.